GET ORDAINED

 1. Talk to Autistic adults the same as you would any other adult

-Remember that autistic adults are adults.
-This is true even when autistic adults communicate differently than allistic individuals (non-autistic individuals), or bring a friend or family member to a meeting to support them.
-And this goes for nonverbal autistics, too!
+Remember that Autistic adults are adults, and no two Autistic people are exactly the same.
+This is true even when Autistic adults communicate differently than allistic individuals (non-Autistic individuals), or bring a friend or family member to a meeting to support them.
+This goes for nonspeaking Autistics, too!

-Whenever possible, communicate in ways your couple is most comfortable with, including written exchanges (emails or texting) or video calls, and keep in mind that certain forms of communication (such as talking on the phone) might be more challenging for autistics than they are for neurotypicals (non-neurodivergent folks).
+Whenever possible, communicate in the ways your couple is most comfortable with, including written exchanges (emails or texting) or video calls.
+Consider that certain forms of communication, such as talking on the phone or meeting in a loud environment, might be more challenging for Autistics than they are for neurotypicals (non-neurodivergent folks), and try to stay flexible.

 A young couple lie on the floor.
 One wears a white wedding dress and a colorful flower lei, the other looks at her while smiling, in a light green shirt and loose light blue tie.